The best video doorbells of 2020

 Video doorbells are a relatively new smart home category, but they closely overlap with standard home security cameras.
 They are, in fact, doorbells with built-in security cameras.

-Most of today's Wi-Fi-enabled doorbells offer features like a rechargeable battery, two-way communication, a video feed and recording, along with the traditional doorbell button, but the designs, video quality, video storage subscriptions and general installation can vary a lot.
-Below, we've highlighted our favorite models, and we've explained exactly how we test video doorbells, too.
+Most of the best video doorbell options today are Wi-Fi-enabled and offer features such as a rechargeable battery, two-way communication, a video feed and recording, along with the traditional doorbell button.
+But the designs, video quality, video storage subscriptions and general installation of each doorbell cam can vary a lot.
+Below in our doorbell reviews, we've highlighted our favorite models, and we've explained exactly how we test video doorbells, too.
 If you're looking for the best video doorbell, chances are that it's among those we've tested.

 The best video doorbells we've tested